Buying & Selling6 min read·30 March 2026

 • Viewing and payment logistics - where it can be viewed, whether cash or bank transfer is preferred

 Do not pad the description with generic statements.
-Lovely condition, drives beautifully, reluctant sale and similar phrases are so common they register as noise.
+Lovely condition and drives beautifully are so common they register as noise.
 Replace them with specifics.
 Fresh MOT, both keys present, service stamps at 12k, 24k, and 38k tells a buyer something real.
-Drives beautifully tells them nothing.

 Why Transparency Sells Faster Than Spin

-A listing that discloses a known fault upfront - and prices it accordingly - breaks that pattern immediately.
+A listing that discloses a known fault upfront - and prices it accordingly - breaks the pattern of buyer mistrust immediately.
 It signals that you know the car, you are being straight about it, and the price reflects reality.
 That kind of listing generates fewer tyre-kickers and more serious buyers.

 Pricing to Attract Serious Buyers

 Pricing too high is the most common reason good cars sit unsold.
-The instinct is to leave room to negotiate, but if your asking price is above what buyers consider fair for the spec and condition, many will not enquire at all.
-They will scroll to the next listing.
+If your asking price is above what buyers consider fair for the spec and condition, many will not enquire at all.

 When Enquiries Start Coming In